Mesabloo/coqide.kak/README.md

 Here are some erroneous or incomplete features:
 - Add ranges instead of modifying a global range
 - Put different colors (e.g. orange) for ranges with given up goals (e.g. after applying the `admit` tactic).
-- Highlight ranges where errors lie (e.g. in red), maybe with the possibility to underline/bold where exactly the error is (given by `coqidetop`, relative to the beginning of the next statement range).
-- Modifying the last erroneous range should reset the error state to `ErrorState::Ok`.
+- Modifying the last erroneous range should reset the error state to `ErrorState::Ok` to allow continuing processing.
 - Sending two `next` commands simultaneously (the second needs to be sent before the first one is processed) creates inconsistent state IDs.
   A workaround is simply to go back 2-3 states and retry processing.

   This might be easily fixable by locking everything after sending a call until a `Processed` response is received.
+- Editing at the beginning of the buffer (before any processing) breaks the whole extension.
 - ... and some other things that I did not see.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.